Apple case exposes ongoing government rift over encryption policy

 Amid the hostilities between Apple and the FBI, some have called for President Obama to weigh in to help resolve the standoff.

 “I‘m waiting to hear what the president has to say about it,” Democratic Senator Ron Wyden, who supports Apple, said in an interview.
-“I know [White House Press Secretary] Josh Earnest has said he is for the Justice Department, I want to hear from the president.”
-(Reporting by Joseph Menn and Dustin Volz)
+“I know [White House Press Secretary] Josh Earnest has said he is for the Justice Department, [but] I want to hear from the president.”